NorthDice/DeepLink/README.md

 - 🧑‍🤝‍🧑 Create and manage user profiles
 - 📝 Share text and multimedia posts
-- ❤️ Like, comment, and follow other users
+- ❤️ Like, comment, and follow other users.
 - 🔔 Real-time notifications
 - 💬 Messaging between users
 - 🌐 Distributed, event-driven backend